slatedocs/slate/source/includes/api-reference/_index.html.md

 #### Detailed descriptions

 **assignee_section**: The *assignee section* is a subdivision of a project that groups  tasks together in the assignee's "My Tasks" list.
 It can either be a  header above a list of tasks in a list view or a column in a board  view of "My Tasks."
 The `assignee_section` property will be returned in the response only  if the request was sent by the user who is the assignee of the task.
-Note that you can only write to `assignee_section` with an existing  section visible in the user's "My Tasks" list.
+Note that you can only write to `assignee_section` with the gid of an  existing section visible in the user's "My Tasks" list.

 **external**: *OAuth Required*. *Conditional*.
 This field is returned only if external values are set or included by using [Opt In] (/docs/input-output-options).
 The external field allows you to store app-specific metadata on tasks, including a gid that can be used to retrieve tasks and a data blob that can store app-specific character strings.
 Note that you will need to authenticate with Oauth to access or modify this data.
 Once an external gid is set, you can use the notation `external:custom_gid` to reference your object anywhere in the API where you may use the original object gid.
 See the page on Custom External Data for more details.